shubhambaid/Deepstream-SnotBot/README.md

 # SnotBot-Deepstream
 ### How about a time when a drone in your control can perform much ahead than a submarine out of your control can do ?
 ### Amazed ??
 So was I !

+Every year hundreds of whales are found dead on different sea shores around the world, and there are numerous reasons for their death.
+One of them being Algal Bloom, this is a very serious issue which is overlooked by people.
+The majority of the marine death is connected to the oceanic debris, oil spill e.t.c.

 Let's start with small example of plankton data, Planktons generate about half the atmosphere's oxygen, as much per year as all land plants.
 Phytoplankton also form the base of virtually every ocean food web and getting information about them is really tough, but SnotBot does it in a really different way.